 Sciglimpaglia appreciated the sheer weirdness of The Tubes, but they scandalized a few passengers who weren’t sure what to make of their unconventional stage show.
-Most passengers only knew of them from their MTV-friendly videos, “She’s a Beauty” and “Talk to Ya Later.”
-It came as a surprise when, near the end of the show, lead singer Fee Waybill changed into glam rocker Quay Lewd and starting drinking from a giant bottle of what looked like scotch shoved into the crotch of his silver spandex pants.
+Most only knew of them from their videos for “She’s a Beauty” and “Talk to Ya Later”, so it came as a surprise when lead singer Fee Waybill changed into glam rocker Quay Lewd.
+Everything was fine until he pulled a bottle of what looked like scotch out of the crotch of his silver spandex pants.
 John Clark from Dallas enjoyed the spectacle saying, “The Tubes should do a comedy act!
 They crack me up!”

 The Tubes brand of humor seemed to appeal to a certain type of music fan, but Leskanich had pretty much everyone giggling during a question and answer session with Terri Nunn of Berlin and Jenna O’Gara of Jessie’s Girl.
 The “Walking on Sunshine” singer infused each reply with deadpan humor, often mocking the ridiculousness of the situation.
 When she was performing, each show felt like individual episodes of “Storytellers.”
 Like Berlin in 2017, Leskanich may not have been familiar to most outside of her one big hit, but she quickly endured herself to passengers, making her one of the favorite acts of the week.